Operator product expansion: Operator product algebra

 The structure constants $f^{ij}_k (x,y,z)$ are required to be single-valued functions, rather than sections of some vector bundle.
 Furthermore, the fields are required to span the ring of functions.
 In practical calculations, it is usually required that the sums be analytic within some radius of convergence; typically with a radius of convergence of $|x-y|$.
 Thus, the ring of functions can be taken to be the ring of polynomial functions.

 The above can be viewed as a requirement that is imposed on a ring of functions; imposing this requirement on the fields of a conformal field theory is known as the conformal bootstrap.

 An example of an operator product algebra is the vertex operator algebra.
 It is currently hoped that operator product algebras can be used to axiomatize all of quantum field theory; they have successfully done so for the conformal field theories, and whether they can be used as a basis for non-perturbative QFT is an open research area.

-Operator product expansion

-In quantum field theory, the operator product expansion (OPE) is a convergent expansion of the product of two fields at different points as a sum (possibly infinite) of local fields.